On the central limit question for strictly stationary, reversible Markov chains: The unbounded case --- with quantiles

 In the rest of this paper, for a given random variable $X_0$ (in, say, a strictly stationary sequence $(X_k, k \in \Z)$), the quantile function of the nonnegative random variable $|X_0|$ will be written as $Q_{|X(0)|}$ for typographical convenience. \end{notations}

 The CLT of Doukhan et al.\ [\cite {ref-journal-DMR1994}, Theorem 1] alluded to above is as follows:

 \begin{theorem} {\rm (Doukhan, Massart, and Rio)}.
-Suppose $X := (X_k, k \in \bbZ)$ is a (not necessarily Markovian) strictly stationary sequence of random variables such that the following conditions (a), (b) hold: \zhfb (a) $E[X_0^2] < \infty$ and $E[X_0] = 0$; and \zhfb (b) $\sum_{n=1}^\infty \int_0^{\alpha(n)} Q_{|X(0)|}^2(u)\, du < \infty$. \zhfb Then the following three statements hold: \zhfb (1) $\sigma^2 := E[X_0] + 2\sum_{n=1}^\infty E[X_0X_n]$ exists in $[0, \infty)$, with the sum being absolutely convergent; \zhfb (2) $\lim_{n \to \infty} n^{-1} \var(\, \sum_{k=1}^n X_k) = \sigma^2$; and \zhfb (3) if also $\sigma^2 > 0$, then $[1/(\sqrt n\, \sigma)] \sum_{k=1}^n X_k$ converges in distribution to $N(0,1)$ as $n \to \infty$. \end{theorem}
+Suppose $X := (X_k, k \in \Z)$ is a (not necessarily Markovian) strictly stationary sequence of random variables such that the following conditions (a), (b) hold: \zhfb (a) $E[X_0^2] < \infty$ and $E[X_0] = 0$; and \zhfb (b) $\sum_{n=1}^\infty \int_0^{\alpha(n)} Q_{|X(0)|}^2(u)\, du < \infty$. \zhfb Then the following three statements hold: \zhfb (1) $\sigma^2 := E[X_0] + 2\sum_{n=1}^\infty E[X_0X_n]$ exists in $[0, \infty)$, with the sum being absolutely convergent; \zhfb (2) $\lim_{n \to \infty} n^{-1} \var(\, \sum_{k=1}^n X_k) = \sigma^2$; and \zhfb (3) if also $\sigma^2 > 0$, then $[1/(\sqrt n\, \sigma)] \sum_{k=1}^n X_k$ converges in distribution to $N(0,1)$ as $n \to \infty$. \end{theorem}

 Conclusions (1) and (2) are due to Rio [\cite {ref-journal-Rio1993}, Theorem 1.2], and are based on his covariance inequality (in that paper) involving quantiles and the measure of dependence $\alpha(\cdot \, ,\, \cdot)$.
-Conclusion (3) is due to Doukhan et al. [\cite {ref-journal-DMR1994}, Theorem 1].
-The result there was actually a functional CLT.
+Conclusion (3) is due to Doukhan et al.\ [\cite {ref-journal-DMR1994}, Theorem 1].
+Their result was actually a functional CLT.

 The formulation of condition (b) here in Theorem \ref{thm5.2} is different from, but equivalent to, the formulation of it in \cite {ref-journal-DMR1994}.
 (See \cite {ref-journal-DMR1994} or \cite {ref-journal-Rio1993} or the next-to-last paragraph on page 327 of Vol.\ 1 of \cite {ref-journal-Bradley2007}.)